 - Mix with a little water and add to stir-fries right at the end.

-- Add a little miso paste to your sweet or cauliflower mashed potato.
+- Add some miso paste to your sweet or cauliflower mashed potato.

 - Mix with a little water and add to scrambled eggs right at the end.